stephpy/atoum-s-documentation/en/Contents/chapter1.md

     Checking if a new version is available...
 Done !
     There is no new version available !

-atoum doesn't ask a confirmation to user because it's easy to come back to previous version.
+atoum doesn't ask any confirmation to user because it's easy to come back to previous version.

 #### List versions contained on archive